ibm-cloud-docs/vpc/file_storage_vpc_adjustable_throughput.md

 You can't update the name of the share, increase the size, adjust IOPS, and adjust bandwidth limit in the same `PATCH /shares` request.
 Make separate `PATCH /shares` requests.
 {: important}

 This example shows the bandwidth value increased to 3,000 Mbps.
-The preset bandwidth of a 1000 GB file share is 400 Mbps.

 ```sh
 curl -X PATCH \